cljacoby/aws-notes/readme.md

 * Using Lambda as an API uses API Gateway to setup the actual endpoints
 * Each HTTP reqeust to a API Gateway/Lambda function setup triggers a new Lambda execution run time
 * Lambda will scale immediately, and up to very high levels, accomodating millions of HTTP requests throught API gateway
+* Summary of benefites:
+  * No servers
+  * Continous scaling
+  * Super cheap

 ### Lambda Example: Event Driven Backend Processing
 * User uploads an image file to a website, where it is stored in S3